saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ## Summary

 SaltStack has a lot of different parts to it.
 It is overwhelming at fist, but a blessing to work with.
-I sometimes distinguish between the parts of Salt that we put to work for us and the parts we use to interface with Salt.
+I sometimes distinguish between the core components of Salt that we put to work for us and the parts we use to interface with Salt.

 **SaltStack core components**:
 - Salt-master